 Whenever I dip chocolate truffles or pumpkin spice truffles, I always use this spiral dipping tool.
 Place the pumpkin spice ball in the chocolate and lift it out with the dipping tool.
 Quickly flip it upside down on the lined baking sheet.
 You can see how I do this in my video for peanut butter balls.

 If you don’t have a dipping tool, use a fork to lift the dipped ball out of the chocolate and use a toothpick (or another fork) to slide the ball off the fork onto the lined baking sheet.
+You can see how to do this in the video for peanut butter eggs.

 Top with graham cracker crumbs or a cinnamon/sugar mixture!